Am I eligible?

 If you meet all the requirements listed above, you can request an application and register for your two required classes.

 - Homeowner Information Session – presented by Tacoma/Pierce County Habitat for Humanity.
-Please contact us on 12/3/18 to register for a 2019 class.
+Please contact us to register for an upcoming session.

 - First Time Homebuyer’s Class – presented by Washington State Housing Finance Commission